 The Challenge with Believing that Sales People are Born

-You have many sales managers out there that aren’t fully embracing that learning sales is possible with a lot of sales managers taking the side of the debate that sales people are born.
+You have many sales managers out there who aren’t fully embracing that is possible, with a lot of sales managers taking the side of the debate that salespeople are born.

-When this occurs, you have sales managers which interview job applicants where they’re assessing their personality as well as how talkative they are.
-The sales person can often be thrown into a territory with a bag of products and a quota where they’re expected to make it happen if the applicant passes the personality test and gets labeled as a natural sales person.
+When this occurs, you have sales managers who interview job applicants where they’re assessing their personality as well as how talkative they are.
+The salesperson can often be thrown into a territory with a bag of products and a quota where they’re expected to make it happen if the applicant passes the personality test and gets labeled as a natural salesperson.

 Keys to Learning Sales

-Sales is a skill and there are key things which can be done to improve results.
-You can begin to believe that sales people are built if you can get beyond the concept that sales people aren’t born.
+Sales is a skill, and there are key things that can be done to improve results.
+You can begin to believe that salespeople are built if you can get beyond the concept that salespeople aren’t born.

-When a person possesses some key criteria such as personal drive, competitive desire, ambition, organizational skills, communication skills, and ability to learn, then learning sales is very possible, regardless of the type personality the sales person is born with.
+When a person possesses some key criteria such as personal drive, competitive desire, ambition, organizational skills, communication skills, and ability to learn, then learning sales is very possible, regardless of the type of personality the salesperson is born with.

-SalesScripter provides call scripts to help sales pros with learning sales.
+SalesScripter provides call scripts to help sales pros learn sales.

 Also, Read How to Get More Sales